stephanpoetschner/django-skeleton-project/README.md

 4. Install base requirements

         $ easy_install pip
-        $ pip install -r requirements/base.txt
+        $ pip install -r requirements.txt

 5. Ensure current (working) version numbers are documented

-        $ pip freeze > requirements/base.txt
+        $ pip freeze > requirements.txt

-6. Install the project specific requirements:

-        $ pip install -r requirements/project.txt

-    As you edit your `requirements/project.txt` file, you can run that last command again;
+    As you edit your `requirements.txt` file, you can run that install command again;
-    `pip` will realise which packages you’ve added and will ignore those already installed.
+    `pip install` will realise which packages you’ve added and will ignore those already installed.

 6. Delete this subsection of the `README.md` file